ndom91/netcat-comments/README.md

 - `requestId` - Unique 7 character string matching `/([a-zA-Z]{7})/`
 - `command` - One of the available [commands](#Commands)
-- `payload` - Is the command specific payload
+- `payload` - Command specific payload.
+If there are multiple fields, these will continue to be pipe (`|`) delimited.

 Example: